 Most of us have at some point ignored tooth pain, sometimes for weeks, and then suddenly found ourselves with a horrible toothache in desperate need of treatment!
 And then we’ve all told ourselves, “I wish I had done something about that sooner!”
 Luckily, a tooth can be fixed, or even replaced in the worst case of scenarios.
 But, what happens if we neglect to look after our hearing, or ignore a hearing loss?
 Well, it’s a little bit different to our teeth – the delicate hearing systems that lie inside the ear simply cannot be “fixed” or replaced.
 But the good news is that we can use state-of-the-art technologies like hearing aids to allow you to hear better, and prevent further damage to your hearing.

 No one is too young to start looking after their hearing.
 Hearing loss can affect anyone at any age.
-Our clinicians regularly see people who are experiencing hearing loss as a result of excessive noise exposure in the workplace or to music.
+Our clinicians regularly see people who are experiencing hearing loss as a result of excessive noise exposure.
+And excessive noise exposure can occur both in the workplace and from overly loud music.
 In fact, we actually recommend that the age of 18 is a good place to start getting regular hearing checks!

-Although we talked about toothache earlier, seeing a hearing specialist is nowhere near as scary as going to the dentist is perceived to be.
+Although we talked about toothache earlier, seeing a hearing specialist is nowhere near as scary as going to the dentist.
 There’s no need to be nervous about your hearing check.
 Let’s look at what’s involved.
 You’ll meet a clinician, who is a trained audiologist or audiometrist.
 This is when you can talk about any hearing concerns you might be noticing.
 The clinician will also ask you a few questions to establish a bit about your hearing health.

 Then we move into what’s called the ‘diagnostic’ part of the appointment, the hearing test.
 You’ll wear headphones or earphones, and your clinician will play a series of tones to you at different volume levels.
 You simply tell us which ones you can hear!
 It’s that easy.

-If you’d like to learn about the hearing check process in more detail, check out this blog article by Shane Bullivant, audiometrist and Director of our ihear clinics shares in detail, what will happen during a hearing check-up.
+If you’d like to learn about the hearing check process in more detail, check out this article by Shane Bullivant, audiometrist and Director of our ihear clinics.
+In it, she shares in detail, what will happen during a hearing check-up.
 Shane recommends that you bring a family member or friend with you to your appointment.
 This not only helps you to take everything thing in, but might also help you to feel less anxious if you’re a bit worried.

-If you’re ready to keep your health in top form, let’s get a hearing check in that diary.
+If you’re ready to keep your health in top form, let’s get a hearing check-up that diary.
 Book an appointment with your local ihear hearing specialist today!